Biography of Joseph G. Tylka

 - Low-Noise Impulse Response Measurements

-Developing tools and techniques to capture and process real 3D soundfields to generate individualized and navigable binaural renderings of the recorded soundfields.
+Developing tools and techniques to generate individualized binaural renderings of recorded 3D soundfields.

 Proposed an iterative measurement procedure to obtain impulse responses with reduced noise contamination and limited processing artifacts.
 Demonstrated experimentally that the procedure achieves superior results compared to conventional techniques in terms of measured SNR and peak pre-response amplitude.